Prosecutors and Colorado Law Treat Stalking Seriously. So Should You.

 Not only is stalking a felony in Colorado, but it’s also an “extraordinary risk” crime.
 Extraordinary risk means you’ll face the possibility of a lengthy time behind bars.

 - First-time felony stalking conviction.
-A class 5 felony, a first conviction for felony stalking can result in a sentence of between one and five years in Colorado state prison, a mandatory two-year parole period, and/or fines of up to $100,000.
+A class 5 felony, the first conviction for felony stalking can result in a sentence of between one and five years in Colorado state prison, a mandatory two-year parole period, and/or fines of up to $100,000.

 - Second or subsequent felony stalking conviction.
 If committed within seven years of a prior stalking conviction, a second or subsequent offense is a class 4 felony.
 Upon conviction, you could spend between two and ten years in prison followed by mandatory three-year parole, and/or a fine of between $2,000 and $500,000.